DjDannyB/YouTube-clone/README.md

-This is a cloned YouTube site made by me.
+This is a cloned YouTube site created by me.